 - Downplayed with Padme in the Star Wars prequels, who is the only one still loving Anakin and believing in his goodness after his fall to The Dark Side—too bad she doesn't stick around to influence the Rebels, and the only person she expresses her belief to (Obi-Wan) already views Anakin as irredeemable.
 Luke from the original trilogy would count, but he hardly even knew his father, so his desire to redeem him in Episode VI stems more from him being an all-round good guy and falls under a "I Know You're in There Somewhere" Fight.

 - Loki in Thor.
-Despite everything that happened, his brother, his mother, his father, and his friends still love and care for him.
+Despite everything that happened his brother Thor, his parents and his friends still love and care for him.

 - In the Biblical Book of Judges, the Song of Deborah has an interesting example when, amidst celebrating the evil general Sisera's defeat and death, Deborah imagines Sisera's mother anxiously waiting for her son to return from battle.
 The contrast is reversed again when someone consoles Sisera's mother that her son is probably just late because of all the Israelite women he and his men are raping.